httpie/cli/README.rst

 v0.3.0

-HTTPie is a **command line HTTP client** whose goal is to make CLI interaction with web services as **human-friendly** as possible.
-It provides a simple ``http`` command that allows for sending arbitrary HTTP requests with a simple and natural syntax, and displays colorized responses.
+HTTPie is a **command line HTTP client**.
+Its goal is to make CLI interaction with web services as **human-friendly** as possible.
+It provides a simple ``http`` command that allows for sending arbitrary HTTP requests using a simple and natural syntax, and displays colorized responses.
 HTTPie can be used for **testing, debugging**, and generally **interacting** with HTTP servers.